netbox-community/netbox-plugin-tutorial/tutorial/step01-initial-setup.md

 Manage simple access control lists in NetBox
 ```

-You'll notice that our reference repo names this file `README.md`: The `md` extension tells tools which support it to render the file as Markdown for better readability.
+:green_circle: **Tip:** You'll notice that we've given our `README` file a `md` extension.
+This tells tools which support it to render the file as Markdown for better readability.

-:warning: **Warning:** Be sure to create this file in the project root and _not_ within the `netbox_access_lists` directory.

 ## Install the Plugin